Skip to content

 or beginning,

-For an eternity, it seems,
+For an eternity, I believed

-I believed that on the final ebb,
+that on the final ebb—

-the final ricochet of water off rock,
+on that last ricochet of water off rock—

 if I got the chance